this-is-learning/rxjs-fundamentals-course/part-3/part-3.md

 ## **distinct()**

-Sometimes we need to only handle unique values, or in other words, ignore duplicates.
+Sometimes we only want to operate on unique values, or in other words, ignore duplicates.
 For that purposes we can utilize the **distinct** operator.
-It will allow only those values that have not been emitted yet.
+It will only pass values that have not been emitted yet.

 ```ts
 import { from } from 'rxjs';